-WAAST is committed to excellence in ministry in Africa and in any other place in the world.
-Its purpose is that graduates might advance in the knowledge and skills needed to enable them to carry out God's mission (missio Dei) to the nations of the world as pastors, evangelists, missionaries, administrators, and Bible college teachers.

-WAAST aims to develop an integrated Christian worldview in a context of conservative, evangelical, and Pentecostal scholarship founded on biblical theology and in accordance with the Assemblies of God.
+West Africa Advanced School of Theology (WAAST)/Assemblies of God Graduate School of Theology (AGGST) is committed to the achievement of excellence in ministry in Africa and throughout the world.
+Its purpose is to train its graduates to continually advance in the knowledge and skills needed to enable them to carry out God's mission (missio Dei) to the nations as pastors, evangelists, missionaries, administrators, and Bible school teachers.
+WAAST/AGGST aims to develop an integrated Christian worldview in a context of conservative, evangelical, and Pentecostal scholarship founded on biblical theology and in accordance with the Assemblies of God.
+The school is bilingual, offering both its undergraduate and graduate programs in French and English.